thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 # 2. Configuration the Open Liberty Server

-Our **Authors** mircroserice runs on Open Liberty Server in a container in Kubernetes later.
+Our **Authors** mircroserice runs later on Open Liberty Server in a container in Kubernetes.

 IMAGE